gangabiswa/FinancialTracker/README.md

 ## Technologies Used

-- Java: Mention the version you are using.
+- Java: Version 17.
-- Any additional libraries or frameworks used in the project.
+- No additional libraries or frameworks used in the project.

 ## Demo